"...a light, horn-like tone...strong scat chops..." —NYC Jazz Record

 “With musicians of this caliber, the groove is solid without being dangerous,” Suzanne observes.
 “I like that.”

 The CD launched in the U.S. as part of the Cornelia Street Café VoxEcstatic series in fall 2016 and in Europe in 2017.
 Besides vocals, Suzanne contributed two pieces of verse to the project: First, original lyrics to the jazz waltz “Better than Anything,” a jubilant romp through some of the unforgettable places that she's visited in her world travels.
 (Former Metropolitan Opera star Sylvia McNair and Broadway composer/lyricist Andrew Lippa both labeled her lyrics to "Better Than Anything" as “impressive” when Suzanne performed them as a quarterfinalist at the American Traditions Competition in Savannah, Georgia in February 2017.)
 Second, a poem that shares the album's title, Wild Birds, a tribute to the wisdom of the natural world.
 (Suzanne work-shopped this poem at the 2015 Bread Loaf Orion writers conference under the tutelage of poet/essayist Alison Hawthorne Deming, a direct descendant of writer Nathanial Hawthorne and a persuasive advocate for art as a bridge between the profane human and the numinous wild.)

 Also in 2016, Suzanne served as musical director for the Down Stage Central Theater production of Romeo and Juliet, a Bushwick-based version of the classic love story backed by a contemporary jazz band (Tygar Hicks, director).
 In 2018 she again participated in a cross-disciplinary collaboration as lead artist/playwright/soprano for Orfeo 2018, a modern-day retelling of Claudio Monteverdi's 1607 opera with dance, chorus, and soloists.
-She looks forward to participating in the 2019 Higher Ground Festival with the debut of Secret Green, a tripartite modern jazz composition that celebrates three of upper Manhattan’s glorious parks.
+And in June 2019 she was pleased to participate as a singer/writer for a second time in the Higher Ground Festival with the debut of Secret Green, a tripartite modern pop-jazz composition that celebrates three of upper Manhattan’s glorious parks (Shinok Chung, music/vocals).